-This evaporator is another example of Parallel Flow or Multi-Pass ► segment of a common OEM style in radiator transmission oil cooler.
+This is another example of Cross Flow, Single Pass, or sometimes called Open Chamber.
+This is also the design of many evaporators and oil coolers cooler.
 These segments are stacked together and sometimes called Stack Plate and fluid flows in a path similar to Cross Flow or Open Chamber.